 - Modernization of the SAISE hardware and software infrastructure – completed;

-- Study on accessibility of 612 polling stations through user-safari – carried-out.
+- Accessibility of 612 polling stations – assessed and documented.